tech-srl/RASP/README.md

 # RASP

 ## Setup

-#### Mac or Linux
+#### macOS and Linux

 Run `./setup.sh` .
 It will create a python3 virtual environment and install the dependencies for RASP.
 It will also try to install graphviz (the non-python part) and rlwrap on your machine.
 If these fail, you will still be able to use RASP, however: the interface will not be as nice without `rlwrap`, and drawing s-op computation flows will not be possible without `graphviz`.

 After having set up, you can run `./rasp.sh` to start the RASP read-evaluate-print-loop.

 #### Windows

-Follow the instructions given in `windows instructions.txt`
+1. [Optional] download graphviz from link at https://www.graphviz.org/download/ (e.g. stable_windows_10_cmake_Release_x64_graphviz-install-2.47.2-win64.exe), and run the installer.
+2. [Optional] create a virtual environment and do all of the following in that environment
+3. [Optional, but necessary for drawing computation flows] pip3 install graphviz
+4. pip3 install antlr4-python3-runtime==4.9.1
+5. to run RASP: python3 RASP_support/REPL.py

+A better experience can be obtained by also installing a readline wrapper, similar to rlwrap.

 ## The REPL

-After having set up, if you are in mac/linux, you can run `./rasp.sh` to start the RASP REPL.
+After having set up, if you are on macOS/Linux, you can run `./rasp.sh` to start the RASP REPL.
 Otherwise, run `python3 RASP_support/REPL.py`
 Use Ctrl+C to quit a partially entered command, and Ctrl+D to exit the REPL.

 #### Initial Environment

 RASP starts with the base s-ops: `tokens`, `indices`, and `length`.
 It also has the base functions `select`, `aggregate`, and `selector_width` as described in the paper, a selector `full_s` created through `select(1,1,==)` that creates a "full" attention pattern, and several other library functions (check out `RASP_support/rasplib.rasp` to see them).

 Additionally, the REPL begins with a base example, `"hello"`, on which it shows the output for each created s-op or selector.
 This example can be changed, and toggled on and off, through commands to the REPL.